rickyqin005/WATIsGrass/web/src/geojson/README.md

 ### For `buildings.json`

-This geoJSON file only contains `Point` features, where each point maps a building and (some, but not necessarily all of) its floors to a coordinate mentioned in `paths.json`, allowing the starting and ending point to be placed somewhere on the graph.
+This geoJSON file consists of `Point` and `Polygon` features.

+`Point` features map a building and (some, but not necessarily all of) its floors to a coordinate mentioned in `paths.json`, allowing the starting and ending point to be placed somewhere on the graph.

 - `type` (required): `building`
 - `building` (required): An object of the form